stanford-crfm/helm/docs/benchmark.md

 ## Final benchmarking (Infrastructure team only)

 1. `ssh sc`.
-1. Create a screen session: `screen -S benchmarking`.
-1. Use a john to run the suite: `nlprun --priority high -c 8 -g 0 --memory 64g`.
 1. Go to the source code directory: `cd /u/scr/nlp/crfm/benchmarking/benchmarking`.
    We have 700 GB of disk space total on `/u/scr/nlp/crfm`.
 1. Pull the latest changes: `git pull`.
 1. Activate the Conda environment: `conda activate crfm_benchmarking`
    1. Run `./pre-commit.sh` if there are new dependencies to install.
-1. Run `benchmark-present-all.sh`:
-   `bash scripts/benchmark-present-all.sh --max-eval-instances 1000 --num-threads 1 --priority 2 --local`.
+1. Run `bash scripts/run-all-stanford.sh --suite v1 --max-eval-instances 1000 --num-threads 8 --priority 2 --local`.
-1. Exit the screen session: `ctrl+ad`.
-1. To check on the screen session: `screen -r benchmarking`.
 1. After the run for all the models have finished, generate JSON files for the frontend and tables for the paper:
    `benchmark-summarize --suite <Name of the run suite>`.